build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 1. Use the WorkSpaces client to test smart card authentication:
     * Open the WorkSpaces client.
-    * Enter your registration code for your directory if prompted
+    * Enter your registration code for your directory, if prompted
     * Select **Insert your smart card**, and select your user’s certificate when prompted.
 ![Image showing the WorkSpaces Client with a Certificate Dialog prompt directing the user to select a certificate for authentication](./images/34-WorkSpaces-Client-with-Certificate-Dialog.png)
     * Enter the smart card pin when prompted: